djsoftware1/runai/README.md

 etc.
 ```

-### Task files and autotask.txt
+### Task files and runai.autotask.txt

-By default, it looks for a file named "autotask.txt" in the folder you run it, and if found, automatically loads the task from that file.
+By default, it looks for a file named "runai.autotask.txt" in the folder you run it, and if found, automatically loads the task from that file.

 Or, you can specify a task file with "-tf" or "--taskfile" (or task string with -t).